the-galah-survey/the-galah-survey.github.io/dr3/the_catalogues.md

 The `GALAH_DR3_main_allstar_v2` is our main results catalogue.
 It contains results for 588,571 stars observed as part of the GALAH, K2-HERMES, TESS-HERMES, and other related surveys that used the HERMES spectrograph on the Anglo-Australian Telescope between November 2013 and February 2019.
 For all targets we provide stellar parameters, radial velocities, and elemental abundances.

 We recommend this catalogue for most science cases as it contains only one entry per star (about 50000 stars were observed multiple times; if you are interested in the per observation results, see the [`GALAH_DR3_main_allspec_v2` catalogue](#extended-catalogue-of-stellar-parameters-and-abundances)).
-For the full list of columns, see the [Table Schema page](/dr3/table_schema).
+The full list of columns is on the [Table Schema page](/dr3/table_schema).
 For each star we provide:
 * Star identifers:
     - the GALAH observation ID (`sobject_id`)
     - 2MASS identifier (`star_id`)